 Pennsylvania theft charges can lead to serious penalties that can follow you for the rest of your life.
 The more severe the charge, the worse the consequences.
-Pennsylvania classifies these offenses into several levels of felony and misdemeanor charges based on the amount stolen and any aggravating circumstances.
+Pennsylvania classifies these offenses into several levels of felony and misdemeanor charges based on the amount allegedly stolen and any aggravating circumstances.

 If you are facing theft charges, a theft crime lawyer in Montgomery County can help.
-The McKenzie Law Firm, P.C. fights for the rights of those accused of crimes in Montgomery County.
+McKenzie Law Firm, P.C. fights for the rights of those accused of crimes in Montgomery County.
 The initial case evaluation is free with no risk or obligation.

 Theft Charges in Pennsylvania